MickyMori/Lab_assignment_1/README.md

 This project involves controlling a robot's movement based on the detection and interaction with Aruco markers in its environment.
 The robot navigates through a predefined sequence of markers until it reaches a designated target marker.

-talk about rosbot_ros package...

-environment(gazebo, rviz, ...) ...

-Note: You can switch the branch from `main` to `rotating_camera` for a slightly different implementation of the project.
+Note: You can switch to the branch `rotating_camera` for a slightly different implementation of the project.

 Create and setup a Catkin Workspace
 --------------------------------